neo-project/neo-express/docs/command-reference.md

 The command takes two arguments: The url of the file being requested and the path to a local JSON file containing the oracle response content.

-> Note, it is possbile for there to be multiple oracle requests for the same url outstanding at a time.
+> Note, it is possible for there to be multiple oracle requests for the same url outstanding at a time.
-> In this case, all outstanding oracle requests are fullfilled by a single call to `oracle response`
+> In this case, all outstanding oracle requests are fulfilled by a single call to `oracle response`
 > unless the `--request-id` option is specified.
 The request ID can be retrieved via the `oracle requests`
 > command described below.